Surviving You, Always

-Surviving You, Always is the second album and first LP by post-hardcore band Saccharine Trust, released in 1984 through SST.
+Surviving You, Always is the second release and first LP by post-hardcore band Saccharine Trust, released in 1984 through SST.
 Guitarist Joe Baiza was exploring Jazz at the time at the influence was reflected on the album.
 Much of the lyrical content contains biblical imagery.
 The album features a cover of "Peace Frog" by The Doors a song repeated on Saccharine Trust's live compilation Past Lives.

 The cover is based on the photo by photography student Robert Wiles of Evelyn McHale, who committed suicide by jumping from the 86th floor Observation Deck of the Empire State Building on May 1, 1947.